 Sensors that can be used to detect a plug chute condition

 If properly implemented, a level sensor / switch or solids flow monitor can indicate a condition consistent with a flow stoppage within a chute, hopper or conveying line.
-Depicted here are some of the more common methods of determining a plugged chute condition.
+Depicted here are some of the more common methods for plugged chute detection.

 Solids Flow Detector, model SFD-2 or SFI employed

 to monitor the flow or no flow state of the process material.

 The SFD-2 or SFI cannot differentiate between a plugged no flow condition